Use to summarize this article

 For the companies that genuinely need a strategic rebuild, the order of operations matters more than the agency you pick.
 Skip a layer or run them out of order and every later decision sits on a shaky foundation.

-What to tell your investors
+What should you tell your investors?

 Investors who push for a rebrand right after the close are usually working from aesthetics, not strategy.
 That is a normal human reaction to writing a large check.
 You want the thing you funded to look like it deserves the money.